GOP Senate takeover could boost sagging energy stocks

 Oil production from North Dakota’s Bakken formation, the heart of the shale oil boom, neared 1.1 million barrels a day as of August, compared with about 380,000 bpd three years earlier, according to state data.

 Stocks of the biggest shale players have dropped recently as oil prices have dropped.
-Continental Resources, one of the largest Bakken producers, has fallen 28 percent in the last three months.
-Whiting Petroleum Corp is down 35 percent, and Oasis Petroleum Inc has lost 48 percent.
+Continental Resources (CLR.N), one of the largest Bakken producers, has fallen 28 percent in the last three months.
+Whiting Petroleum Corp (WLL.N) is down 35 percent, and Oasis Petroleum Inc (OAS.N) has lost 48 percent.

 Oil and gas companies have been heavy supporters of Republicans in this cycle, contributing more than $37 million so far to mid-term races, with 87 percent going to Republicans, according to the Center for Responsive Politics, which tracks campaign donations.